NatashaRy/memory-game/README.md

 ![Memory Master logotype.](assets/images/memory-master-logo.png)

-* The Memory Master logotype is included in all pages, alway displayed on top.
+* The Memory Master logotype is included in all pages, always displayed on top.
 * The logotype is linked to the start page.
 * Has a smaller ratio on smaller screens and on pages with less space.